TheUser1935/Cyfrin-Develop-NFT-Collection-Course-Module/Notes.md

 Keeping things off chain makes things hard to cryptographically prove and can reduce the kind of experience you envisioned for a project.
 For example, if you had a creature battle game on-chain, it becomes much harder to have the creatures interact with their assigned 'attributes' if that metadata is off-chain instead of on-chain.

+### URI vs URL

+**URL - Uniform Resource Locator**

+A URL is a type of URI that provides a means of locating a resource on a network.

+**URI - Uniform Resource Identifier**

+A unique sequence of characters that can be used to identify anything, including real-worl objects, including: concepts, people, information resources such as webpages or books.
+Some URIs are used for locating resources - URLs

+While the URL can provide a resource location, a URI can identifies the resource by name at the specified location or URL.

+It is an endpoint, and the tokenURI function in the ERC721 takes a uint256 tokenId as an input and returns a string of metadata - i.e. JSON formatted metadata

 ### What is IPFS?

 IPFS stands for InterPlanetary File System.
 It is a protocol and network designed to create a distributed system for storing and accessing files, websites, and other data in a decentralized manner.
 IPFS aims to replace the traditional client-server model of the internet with a peer-to-peer model, where data is distributed across multiple nodes instead of being stored on centralized servers.